The first negative Fourier coefficient of an Eisenstein series newform: Proof of Theorem

 This together with \eqref{eq: denominator} completes the proof. \end{proof} \begin{remark} We can give the following explanation of why Linowitz and Thompson's Conjecture \ref{con: ConLola} was slightly off from the correct number: the result from Theorem \ref{th: LolaMainTheorem} is not uniform in $k$ for the choice of the $p_k$ (we fix a set of primes beforehand), while the result from Theorem \ref{th: Pollack} is uniform in $k$ satisfying $p_k\le (\log{x})^{\f13}$.
 In order to make Linowitz and Thompson's heuristic argument rigorous we would first need to show that Theorem \ref{th: LolaMainTheorem} holds uniformly in $k$ such that $p_k\le f(x)$ for some function $f$ with $f(x) \xrightarrow[x\to \infty]{} \infty$.
 Then,

 where $\theta$ is the conjectured constant \eqref{eq: theta} and

 Linowitz and Thompson conjectured that $\mu=0$, but according to Theorem \ref{th: Main Theorem}, $\mu$ does make a small contribution. \end{remark} \textbf{Acknowledgments} I would like to thank my PhD supervisor Lola Thompson for guiding me throughout this work and taking the time to give me suggestions about the paper.
+I would also like to thank the anonymous referee for reading the paper carefully and offering helpful remarks.